-The enormous enclosure occupied by Calakmul is to lose yourself for hours feeling like an explorer.
-There is three routes marked to visit the area, the length, the middle and the short.
+The huge enclosure that Calakmul occupies is to get lost for hours feeling like an explorer.
+There are three routes marked to visit the area, the length, the middle and the short.
 You are in Calakmul, do the length.

-- SHORT ROUTE: duration approximately 40 minutes.
-What structures will you see?: Great Plaza, structure III and structure I.
+- SHORT ROUTE: approximate duration 40 minutes.
+WHAT STRUCTURES WILL YOU SEE ?: Gran Plaza, structure III and structure I.

-- AVERAGE TRAVEL: duration approximately 2 hours.
-What structures will you see?: Northwest group, Chan Chiich residential unit, Chiik Nahb Acropolis, the Great Acropolis, north and south squares, Jaguar square, Grand Plaza, structure II and structure I
+- MIDDLE COURSE: approximately 2 hours.
+WHAT STRUCTURES WILL YOU SEE ?: Northwest group, Chan Chiich residential unit, Chiik Nahb Acropolis, the Great Acropolis, north and south squares, Jaguar square, Grand Plaza, structure II and structure I

 - LONG TRAVEL: approximate duration 2 hours 30 minutes.
-What structures will you see?: Northwest group, Chan Chiich residential unit, Chiik Nahb Acropolis, the Great Acropolis, Utsiaal Caan residential group, Six Ajaw, structure XXI and XX, north and south squares, structure II, structure I, structure III, Great Plaza.
+WHAT STRUCTURES WILL YOU SEE ?: Northwest group, Chan Chiich residential unit, Chiik Nahb Acropolis, the Great Acropolis, Utsiaal Caan residential group, Six Ajaw, structure XXI and XX, north and south squares, structure II, structure I, structure III, Great Square.

 The INAH offers very good information on the internet about Calakmul, I link the source so you can see the Calakmul maps of the different routes carefully if you need it.

 A long and entertaining tour of Calakmul can take you about 4 hours.
 Think a minimum of two to three hours in the enclosure, between going up to the structures and walking among nature, time flies by.
 You are in one of the great Mayan cities, enjoy your day.